 In this session, we will look at the gospel, we’ll explain what sharing the gospel really means, and we will talk about ways to have these conversations so that you’ll be much more comfortable sharing this good news with people.

-Think about these words from Matt Chandler.
+Think about these words from Matt Chandler of the Village Church.
 Use your training materials as a guide to help you reflect on the ways God has transformed your life.
 Think about where you were before you heard the gospel, when and how you came to believe the gospel, and how the gospel continues to change you.
 Then ask God to use you as you share this great story of redemption with others.

 With those tips in mind, spend a few minutes now to write out some key parts of your testimony using the guide in your training materials.
 You’ll be surprised how often this will come in handy and how effective it can be in helping you move from casual conversations to actually sharing the gospel.